DayNKnight/VirusTotalAVLabelTally/README.md

 Currently, the script does not merge similar versions from the same AV.

+To run it, first install the python requirements by doing (Requires python 3.8):

+    pipenv install

 ## To be added in later:

 - The ability to add arguments to input to the program.